People ask me all the time, “How did you get started in real estate?”

 I entered this industry back in 2003 when I got my license and began working as part of a real estate team.
 This chapter in my career lasted until about 2008, when I left the team and took a few years off from this path.

 Ultimately, though, I did come back.
 I got a new license in 2012 and started up the team that I am still leading today.
-Since then, I have built my business to be among the top real estate professionals on the North Shore of Chicago and the No. 1 producer in Northbrook.
+Since then, I have built my business to be among the top real estate professionals on the North Shore of Chicago and the Number One Team in Northbrook.

 So, once I had developed a plan, I began reaching out to people.
 I started sending out emails, I took out a little bit of advertising space, and I began providing market evaluations for community members.
 And I did this because whether people are moving or not, everyone loves real estate.